 All done?
 Good.

-In the Setup panel, scroll down to the General Optin Settings section.
-In this section you can modify your Optin’s Title (internal use), and also select the domain(s) your optin can load on.
-You completed both of these when first creating your optin, but it’s useful to know where these settings are if you need to change either of these for your optin in the future.
+In the Setup Panel, scroll down to the General Optin Settings section.
+In this section you can modify your Campaign’s Title (internal use), and also select the domain(s) your campaign can load on.
+You completed both of these when first creating your campaign, but it’s useful to know where these settings are if you need to change either of these for your campaign in the future.

-In this same panel you can configure your optin-specific cookies.
-If you’re not sure what values to specify, the default values for your optin are a good place to start.
+In this Setup Panel you can configure your campaign-specific cookies.
+If you’re not sure what values to specify, the default values for your campaign are a good place to start.

 Select the Integrations tab in the Menu column.